alebremu/proteomics-sample-metadata/docs/sdrf.rst

 The connection between the Samples to the Data files is done by using a series of properties and attributes.
 All the properties referring to the MS run (file) itself are annotated with the category/prefix **comment**.
 The use of comment is mainly aimed at differentiating sample properties from the data properties.
 It matches a given sample to the corresponding file(s).
 The word comment is used for backwards-compatibility with gene expression experiments (RNA-Seq and Microarrays experiments).

 The order of the columns is important, **assay name** MUST always be located before the comments.
-It is RECOMMENDED to put the last column as `comment[data file]`.
+It is RECOMMENDED to put the last column as :guilabel:`comment[data file]`.
 The following properties MUST be provided for each data file (ms run) file:

-- **assay name**: assay name is an accession for each msrun.
-Because of back-compatibility with SDRF in transcriptomics we don't use the term ms run but the more generic term `assay name`.
+- :guilabel:`assay name`: assay name is an accession for each msrun.
+Because of back-compatibility with SDRF in transcriptomics we don't use the term ms run but the more generic term :guilabel:`assay name`.
 Examples of assay names are: “run 1”, “run_fraction_1_2”, it must be a unique accession for every msrun.

 - **comment[fraction identifier]**: The fraction identifier allows to record the number of a given fraction.
 The fraction identifier corresponds to this ontology term.
 It MUST start from `1` and if the experiment is not fractionated, 1 MUST be used for each MSRun (assay).